napatech/dpdk/ntacc_readme.md

 }
 ```

-When a mbuf that contains a batch buffer is received the following mbuf variables change their function and the following new mbuf variables are used.
+When an mbuf that contains a batch buffer is received the following mbuf variables change their function and the following new mbuf variables are used.

 | mbuf changes (batch) | Description |   |
 |------------------|----------------|----|